 - Safety consideration including safe access by children.

 - Wind and climate assessment.

-- Daylight and sunlight should be higher than minimum standards for in excess of 50% of the development.
+- Daylight and sunlight assessment (on small town centre infill schemes, where all communal open space is provided by way of a roof garden, daylight and sunlight standards should be higher than minimum standards for more than 50% of the development).

 - Maintenance issues.

+- Provision of suitable landscaping plans which provide for a diverse range of plants which have year round interest, pollinator friendly and are suitably adapted to the rooftop conditions.

 - Visual assessment.

 - Proximity to vents.